 We also recommend you choose a studio that offers prints.
 Taking photos, editing on a screen, and delivering digital image files for viewing on a screen is one thing.
 Doing so for prints is something else.
 Photographers who don’t print their work – either in prints or in photo books, really don’t know what their photos will look like when printed.
 There are many technical aspects to this topic that we’ll avoid here.
 Let’s just say there’s a lot more to printing than just taking a digital image file to a printer.
 If you plan on printing your wedding photos, choose a photographer who prints, either on their own printer or at a professional printing lab.

-20. When will my photo book be ready?
+20. When will our photo book be ready?

 First, ensure the photographer fully edits your photos.
 Otherwise, it might not be worth paying for a photo book.
 First, your photos have to be edited.
 Then, the person who designs the photo book will choose the photos that best tell the story of your wedding day.
 How long this takes depends on how many different wedding day events were captured – preparation, bridal session, First Looks, the Ceremony, family formal, bridal party photos, bride and groom couple’s session, the reception.
 Once you approve the design, then it’s sent to the printer for production.
 Once completed, it’s shipped.
 Generally, the entire process and shipping takes 1-3 months.
 Read more about the process on our Photo Book Design & Order Process page.